Tropical Rainforests: Where In the World

 NAME THAT RAINFOREST!

-On what continent do these rainforest animals live?
+On what continent do the rainforest animals below live?

-On what continent do these rainforest animals live?
+On what continent do the rainforest animals below live?

 RESEARCH AND EXPLORE